OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ## Debug your add-in

-You can use Visual Studio to debug your add-in, as described in the following sections:
+You can use Visual Studio to debug your add-in in the Office desktop client on Windows, as described in the following sections:

 - [Review the build and debug properties](#review-the-build-and-debug-properties)
 - [Use an existing document to debug the add-in](#use-an-existing-document-to-debug-the-add-in)
 - [Start the project](#start-the-project)
 - [Debug the code for an Excel, PowerPoint, or Word add-in](#debug-the-code-for-an-excel-powerpoint-or-word-add-in)
 - [Debug the code for an Outlook add-in](#debug-the-code-for-an-outlook-add-in)

+> [!NOTE]
+> You cannot use Visual Studio to debug Office Add-ins in Office Online or Office for Mac.
+For information about debugging on these platforms, see [Debug Office Add-ins in Office Online](../testing/debug-add-ins-in-office-online.md) or [Debug Office Add-ins on iPad and Mac](../testing/debug-office-add-ins-on-ipad-and-mac.md)

 ### Review the build and debug properties